 Every year, we are pleased to provide funding to young musicians who do not own an instrument suitable for their professional training.
 Unlike many schemes, this is not a loan: it is a grant that we do not expect to be repaid, as we recognise the many financial challenges that young musicians face.
-For many years, this fund has been principally supported by the Sir John Barbirolli Memorial Foundation, established in tribute to the renowned conductor and Royal Philharmonic Society Gold Medal recipient, but increasingly we are grateful to a range of supporters whose kindness helps us to help more young musicians in this way.
+The fund was established some decades ago thanks to the Sir John Barbirolli Memorial Foundation, established in tribute to the renowned conductor and Royal Philharmonic Society Gold Medal recipient.
+While we are grateful to keep drawing on this fund to a modest degree for this purpose, we are increasingly grateful to RPS Members and a range of supporters whose kindness helps us to help more young musicians in this way.

 “So many young players are hampered by poor quality instruments… it can be very demoralising.
 Being able to buy my own horn while still a student enabled me to fulfil my own potential.
 Thank you RPS for giving me really practical support when it mattered.”
 Angela Barnes, Second Horn, London Symphony Orchestra

 Students of UK music colleges.
 Due to limited funding and the volume of applications we receive, grants are prioritised for first year undergraduates, due to enter their second year.